The thermodynamics of protein aggregation reactions may underpin the enhanced metabolic efficiency associated with heterosis, some balancing selection, and the evolution of ploidy levels: Epistasis and Truncation Selection

 Integrating Equation \ref{eq:Variable} will give the concentration of soluble oligomer at a given time, but that requires knowledge of how \textit{[U]} and \textit{k$_{b}$} change with time for each polypeptide chain.
 The value of \textit{dR/dt} will also change with time if the organisms respond to the environmental shock by increasing the concentrations of their molecular chaperones.
 Nevertheless, a \textit{[O]} value can be used in Equation \ref{eq:TruncationSelection} once it has been obtained.
 This would give the survivorship of individuals with different heterozygosities after exposure to an environmental shock for a given length of time.
 Equation \ref{eq:Variable} does not yield simple solutions like the steady-state equations, but exposures to suddenly elevated stresses may be a more frequent source of viability declines in natural environments.

-Since Equation \ref{eq:AdditionRate} predicts that the rate of soluble oligomer addition increases with decreasing heterozygosity, the above model predicts that viability should decrease with heterozygosity under a given set of environmental conditions.
+Since Equation \ref{eq:AdditionRate} predicts that the rate of soluble oligomer addition increases with decreasing heterozygosity, the above model predicts that viability should decrease with [decreasing]\footnote{the published manuscript contains a word omission here that escaped peer review.
+I have added the word ``decreasing'' to fix the error.} heterozygosity under a given set of environmental conditions.
 In general, the steep decline in viability should occur at higher heterozygosities with increasing environmental harshness.
 This may explain why hybrid crops are more drought tolerant than non-hybrids (\citealt{Duvick2001}), and why a threshold survivorship is seen in some inbreeding studies (\citealt{RumballEtAl1994}; \citealt{Frankham1995}).
 The model also has relevance for explaining truncation selection for heterozygosity.